 - Avoid using duplicate filenames in the same directory that vary only in case.
 CXFS is case-sensitive, but some Windows applications may not maintain the case of all filenames, which may result in unexpected behavior. - CXFS software does not export 8.3 alternative filenames.
-Older Windows applications that only support 8.3 filenames may be unable to open files with longer filenames. - Avoid using completely uppercase 8.3 filenames.
-If you use completely uppercase 8.3 filenames, some applications (including Windows Explorer) may incorrectly assume that only 8.3 filenames are supported by the filesystem and will not preserve case.

-• Install the CXFS software components onto a NTFS partition rather than a FAT partition.
+Older Windows applications that only support 8.3 filenames may be unable to open files with longer filenames and mail fail with file not found errors.

+- Avoid using completely uppercase 8.3 filenames.
+If you use completely uppercase 8.3 filenames, some applications (including Windows Explorer) may incorrectly assume that only 8.3 filenames are supported by the filesystem and will not preserve case. - Install the CXFS software components onto a NTFS partition rather than a FAT partition.
 The security of the following files cannot be guaranteed if these files are installed onto a FAT filesystem:

+'''

+%ProgramFiles%\CXFS\passwd

-%ProgramFiles%\CXFS\passwd %ProgramFiles%\CXFS\group
+%ProgramFiles%\CXFS\group

+'''